fabien-sanglier-saggs/wmsamples-bookstore-api/README.md

 ## Running the project

-Review the "docker-compose.yml" file which has the deployment details.
+Review the "docker-compose.yml" file which has the deployment details, including the default users passwords (ie. default user Administrator will have its password set to the value of "$BUILTIN_USER_ADMIN_PASSWORD") and the DB connectivity details.

 A simple "up" command will automatically build the images if not already up-to-date, and launch the project: